Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Auto-Pilot Mode/README.md

     3. **QA Stage**:
     - Detail the process for deploying the .NET 7 Web API to the provisioned Azure App Service in a QA environment.
 This includes applying database migrations if necessary and running integration and acceptance tests.
     - Scaffold a 'qa-deploy.yml' file that outlines the steps for deploying the application to Azure, setting up the environment, and executing tests.

+    4. **Chain Workflows**:
+    - Use the workflow_run event to ensure that the Build workflow triggers the IaC workflow, which then triggers the QA workflow.
+    - This event will aloow to trigger a workflow as a result of another workflow's completion.

     In addition to scaffolding these files, provide explanations for each file's purpose and the critical sections within them.
 This approach ensures a comprehensive understanding and correct implementation of the pipeline for deploying a .NET 7 Web API application to Azure."
     ```